peiffer-innovations/automated_testing_framework/documentation/STEPS.md

 **How it Works**

+1. Will automatically fail if `kReleaseMode` is `true` as the components this step requires do not exist in Release builds.
-1. Looks for the `Testable` on the widget tree.
+2. Looks for the `Testable` on the widget tree.
 If not found before `timeout` the step will fail.
-2. Compares the error message from the `Testable` to the assigned `error`.
-The step will fail if either statement is not true:
+3. Compares the `field`'s String value on the `SemanticsNode` from the `Testable` to the given `value` and will fail if they do not match.
-    1. The `equals` is `true` or undefined and the `Testable`'s error message does not match the `error`.
-    2. The `equals` is `false` and the `Testable`'s error message does match the `error`.

 **Example**